-Is a Debt Management Plan a Good Idea for Me?
+Is a Debt Management Plan Right for Me?

 If you’re struggling with debt, a debt management plan (DMP) is one option that may help you get out.
 But is it right for you?
 There are several factors to consider when deciding if it’s right for you.